Careers

 • Understanding the role of families in the BC mental health system

-• Knowledge and the importance of building positive working relationships within systems
+• Knowledge of the importance of building positive working relationships within systems

-• Ability to work in a community/outreach capacity in the Vancouver Island region, including First Nations bands, Metis organizations, and Friendship Centers
+• Ability to work in a community/outreach capacity in the northwest region, including First Nations government, Metis organizations, and Friendship Centers

 • Demonstration of cultural and spiritual sensitivity